bmchtech/blog/content/post/multiply.md

 }
 ```

 Note that <span style="color:#3a7dc9"> **multiplier**</span> is a signed 33-bit number.
-Now here's the main issue with early termination.
-After every cycle of booth's algorithm, a total of 41 bits of result are produced.
-To convince yourself of this, look at the final two lines of [`perform_csa_array`](#perform_csa_array2).
-The bottom eight bits contain the result of each CSA, and the upper 33 bits above those 8 contain `csa_output`.
 After every cycle of booth's algorithm, the bottom eight bits are fed into a result register, since the _next_ cycle of booth's algorithm cannot change the value of those bottom eight bits.
-The upper 33 bits become the next input into the next cycle of booth's algorithm.
+The remaining upper bits become the next input into the next cycle of booth's algorithm.
 Something like this:

 ```c